fenimore/beetee/README.md

 > Torrent/meta/info structs and parse method.

-`message`

-> Handshake, individual message decoder and message sender.

 `tracker`

 > Tracker struct and Response method.

-`server`

-> Server struct and Listen method.
+`message`

+> Handshake, individual message decoder and message constructor.

 `peer`

 > Peer struct, connect and Listen method.
 Also, the message decode switch for payloads is here.
 The peer constructor comes from parsing a TrackerResponse.
+This file is mostly IO for peer sockets.

+`server`

+> Server struct and Listen method.

 `piece`

 > Piece/Block struct and piece parser from torrent info.
+Also piece validator and helper functions for parsing the last piece/blocks in a download.

 `io`

 > Writing and reading to disk.

-`manager`

-> Manage peer and piece threads/channels/lists.
-Also, catch-all for now.
+For testing, here are the checksums for the torrent files provided in `torrents/`:

+    17643c29e3c4609818f26becf76d29a3 > Ubuntu
+    47672450bcda8acf0c8512bd5b543cc0 > Arch